jpoehnelt/blog/src/posts/running-with-exertional-compartment-syndrome.md

 ### Non invasive treatment

 1. Stop taking creatine.
 Not regular taken anyway.
-Big muscles == bad.
+Big muscles == bad. :muscle:

 1. Get into see a physical therapist ASAP.
 My normal PT, which I haven't been seeing, is booked out for two weeks, but I picked another for an appointment Monday at 8:30 (its Friday now and I saw the doctor Thursday).